 Rule 62b.
-(1) Except as otherwise exempt under section 7333a of the code, MCL 333.7333a, a pharmacist, dispensing prescriber, and veterinarian licensed under Part 177 of the code, MCL 333.17701 to 333.17780, who dispenses a prescription drug that is a controlled substance listed in schedules 2 to 5 or a pharmacy licensed by the state that dispenses in this state or dispenses to an address in this state a controlled substance listed in schedules 2 to 5 shall report to the department or the department's contractor by means of an electronic data transmittal process the following information for each prescription of a scheduled 2 to 5 controlled substance that has been dispensed:
+(1) Except as otherwise exempt under section 7333a of the code, MCL 333.7333a, a pharmacist, dispensing prescriber, or veterinarian licensed under part 177 of the code, MCL 333.17701 to 333.17780, who dispenses a prescription drug that is a controlled substance listed in schedules 2 to 5 or a pharmacy licensed by this state that dispenses in this state or dispenses to an address in this state a controlled substance listed in schedules 2 to 5, shall report to the department or the department's contractor by means of an electronic data transmittal process, the following information for each prescription of a scheduled 2 to 5 controlled substance that has been dispensed:

 - (a) The patient identifier identification number.
-For purposes of this subdivision, all of the following apply: - (i) An identification number, as specified in R 338.3102(1)(f)(iv)(A) to (C), is not required for patients under the age of 16. - (ii) If the patient is under 16 years of age, zeroes must be entered as the identification number. - (iii) If the medication being dispensed is for an animal, the patient identification number applies to the animal's owner, the client, that meets the requirements of R 338.3102(1)(f)(iv).
-If the animal's owner cannot be identified, zeroes must be entered as the identification number. - (b) The patient's name; client's name, including first name, middle name, or middle initial, if available; and last name. - (c) The patient's or client's address, including street, city, state, and zip code. - (d) The patient's or client's phone number. - (e) The patient's or client's gender. - (f) The patient's or client's date of birth.
+As used in this subdivision, all of the following apply: - (i) An identification number, as specified in R 338.3102(h)(iv)(A) to (E), is not required for patients under the age of 16. - (ii) If the patient is under 16 years of age, zeroes must be entered as the identification number. - (iii) If the medication being dispensed is for an animal, the patient identification number applies to the animal's owner, the client, that meets the requirements of R 338.3102(h)(iv).
+If the animal's owner cannot be identified, zeroes must be entered as the identification number. - (b) The patient's name; client's name, including first name, middle name, or middle initial, if available; and last name. - (c) The patient's or client's address, including street, city, state, and zip code. - (d) The patient's or client's phone number. - (e) The patient's or client's gender. - (f) The patient's or client's date of birth. - (g) The species code, as specified by ASAP. - (h) The metric quantity of the controlled substance dispensed. - (i) The NDC of the controlled substance dispensed. - (j) The date the prescription is issued. - (k) The date the prescription is filled.

-- (g) The species code, as specified by ASAP. - (h) The metric quantity of the controlled substance dispensed. - (i) The NDC of the controlled substance dispensed. - (j) The date of issue of the prescription. - (k) The date of dispensing. - (1) The number of refills authorized. - (m) The refill number of the prescription fill. - (n) The estimated days of supply of the controlled substance dispensed. - (o) The prescription number assigned by the dispenser. - (p) The prescription transmission form code, as specified by ASAP, that indicates how the pharmacy received the prescription. - (q) The prescription payment type.
-Cash discount cards are considered cash transactions. - (r) The electronic prescription reference number, if applicable. - (s) The patient's or client's location code when receiving pharmacy services, as specified by ASAP. - (t) The DEA registration number of the prescriber and the dispensing pharmacy. - (2) A pharmacist, dispensing prescriber, or veterinarian may presume that the patient identification information provided by a patient, or a patient's representative, or veterinarian's client is correct. - (3) As used in this rule, R 338.3162c, and R 338.3162d, the term "dispense" or "dispensing" means the preparation, compounding, packaging, or labeling of a controlled substance along with delivery of the controlled substance pursuant to a prescription or other authorization issued by a prescriber, and does not include the acts of prescribing a controlled substance or administering a controlled substance directly to a patient. - (4) As used in this rule, the term "patient" refers to an individual, not an animal.
+- (1) The number of refills authorized. - (m) The refill number of the prescription fill. - (n) The estimated days of supply of the controlled substance dispensed. - (o) The prescription number assigned by the dispenser. - (p) The prescription transmission form code, as specified by ASAP, that indicates how the pharmacy received the prescription. - (q) The prescription payment type.
+Cash discount cards are considered cash transactions. - (r) The electronic prescription reference number, if applicable. - (s) The patient's or client's location code when receiving the dispensed controlled substance, as specified by ASAP. - (t) The DEA registration number of the prescriber and the dispensing pharmacy. - (2) A pharmacist, dispensing prescriber, or veterinarian may presume that the patient identification information provided by a patient, a patient's representative, or veterinarian's client is correct. - (3) As used in this rule, R 338.3162c, and R 338.3162d, "dispense" or "dispensing" means the preparation, compounding, packaging, or labeling of a controlled substance along with delivery of the controlled substance under a prescription or other authorization issued by a prescriber, and does not include the acts of prescribing a controlled substance or administering a controlled substance directly to a patient. - (4) As used in this rule, "patient" means an individual, not an animal.